-Use only Arctic Cat approved tires when replacing tires.
+Use only approved tires when replacing tires.
 Failure to do so could result in unstable vehicle operation.

-The Wildcat Trail is equipped with low-pressure tubeless tires of the size and type listed in General Information.
+The vehicle is equipped with low-pressure tubeless tires of the size and type listed in General Information.
 Do not under any circumstances substitute tires of a different type or size.